kpotoh/mt-deletions/README.md

 ### Search the restrictases that:
 - do **only cut** in human mitochondrial genome
 - cut majority of the human population mitochondrial genomes
+- cut genome out of D-loop that often contains deletions

 ## Workflow
 ### 1 Download human mt genomes from [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/?term=ddbj_embl_genbank%5Bfilter%5D+AND+txid9606%5Borgn%3Anoexp%5D+AND+complete-genome%5Btitle%5D+AND+mitochondrion%5Bfilter%5D) with query to **Nucleotide database**: